VR SHINECON Review

 To find out which VR headset truly tops them all, we bought all the most compelling models, then rated and ranked their performance head-to-head in a myriad of different tests.
 We grouped these tests into five weighted metrics, with our analysis of the SHINECON's results outlined below.

 Accounting for 35% of the total score, our interactiveness metric has the most bearing on the overall score.
 The SHINECON merited a 2 out of 10 for its abysmal showing.
-This was based on how easy it is to control and interact with your virtual environment when using the headset, as well as the accuracy of its motion tracking and if there are any room limitations to using the headset.

 The SHINECON doesn't have a handheld controller and only offers a single button on the device that you can use to interact with your phone, which severely limits the amount you can interact with your virtual world.